Coldcard/firmware/releases/Next-ChangeLog.md

 - Enhancement: Hide Secure Notes & Passwords in Deltamode.
 Wipe seed if notes menu accessed.
 - Enhancement: Hide Seed Vault in Deltamode.
 Wipe seed if Seed Vault menu accessed.
+- Enhancement: Ability to switch between BIP-32 XPUB and SLIP-132 garbage in `Export XPUB`
 - Bugfix: Sometimes see a struck screen after _Verifying..._ in boot up sequence.
   On Q, result is blank screen, on Mk4, result is three-dots screen.
 - Bugfix: Do not allow to enable/disable Seed Vault feature when in temporary seed mode